EncryptSL/LiteEco/README.md

 **LiteEco is inspirated by plugin IConomy**
 Included support for SQLite and MySQL connection to saving player data.
 Included command interface for console and ingame use.
-Plugin works with VaultAPI for economy transaction.
+Plugin require for working VaultAPI for economy transaction.
+Plugin works with PlaceholderAPI list with [placeholders](https://github.com/EncryptSL/LiteEco/tree/main/.docs#placeholder).

 Documentation: [Click to Read](https://github.com/EncryptSL/LiteEco/tree/main/.docs)